 All of Clayton has a rate of children in a married couple households above 80 percent (Figure 7-6).
 More than half of Concord census tracts are above 80 percent, while the rest are between 40 to 60 percent.
 The same breakdown is reflected in Pleasant Hill.
 The majority of Walnut Creek census tracts have children in a married couple household between 40 to 60 percent, while this goes up to 80 percent in a few tracts.
 Antioch has a wider range of rates of children in married-couple households, with rates of 21 to 40 percent, 41 to 60 percent, and a concentration of above 80 percent.
 In Pittsburg, most of the city shows rates between 41 to 60 percent, with some areas between 21 to 40 percent and 61 to 80 percent.
-The unincorporated area of Bay Point has rates of children in a married-couple household between 61 to 80 percent and above 80 percent.
-Martinez has a wider range of percentages.
-An area adjacent to the waterfront has a rate of children in married-couple households below 20 percent.
-However, most of the city has rates between 61 to 80 percent and above 80 percent and above 80 percent.
+The unincorporated area of Bay Point has rates of children in a married-couple household between 61 to 80 percent to the waterfront has a rate of children in married-couple households below 20 percent.
+However, most of the city has rates between 61 to 80 percent and above 80 percent.